its5Q/its5Q/README.md

 ## Hi!
 I'm 5Q, programming by day, hacking by night, and very passionate about collecting as much data as I can.
-Dreaming of working in the field of digital forensics in the near future!
+Aspiring to get in the field of digital forensics.

 You can contact me on [Telegram](https://t.me/dno5iq)